jordanpartridge/jordanpartridge.us/README.md

 - **Laravel**: A powerful PHP framework for building web applications.
 - **Tailwind CSS**: A utility-first CSS framework for creating custom designs directly in your markup.
 - **Livewire**: A full-stack framework for Laravel that makes building dynamic interfaces simple, without leaving the comfort of Laravel.
+- **Strava API**: Bike rides synced to site utilizing Laravel's Scheduler to check for new rides hourly
+- **Folio**: Route by blade file structure
+- **Filament**: Livewire powered Admin Panel
+- **Spatie/Activitylog: Log all the things that happen on the site.

 ## Features
 - **Professional Portfolio**: Highlighting my work and projects.